Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

     <em>Figure 13.
 Scaling options.
 The user selects “Grouping of clusters” option.</em>
 </p>

 The user then decides to utilize the “[Grouping of clusters](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#grouping-of-clusters)” technique which brings the zoom approach used in mapping platforms to the Knowledge Graph Visual Browser.
 The user selects the “Grouping of clusters” option in the checkbox (Figure 13) and clicks the “minus” button.
-The client then groups nodes on the [current hierarchical level](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#current-hierarchical-level) (Figure 14, screenshot 1).
+The client then groups nodes placed on the [current hierarchical level](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#current-hierarchical-level) (Figure 14, screenshot 1).
 Then the user decides to go further and clicks multiple times the “minus” button.
 After a few iterations, the user gets the result shown on Figure 14, screenshot 2.
 The user clicks the “minus” button once again, and at this time the client collapses the child group into its Matematicka sekce parent node (Figure 14, screenshot 3).
 After a few more iterations with the “minus” button, the user gets to the state where the graph cannot be collapsed further (Figure 14, screenshot 4).
 This state represents the highest abstract level of the hierarchy.
 In this state, the graph shows the least amount of detail possible.

 <p align="center">
     <img src="img/grouping_of_clusters.png" alt="grouping_of_clusters" title="Grouping of clusters" width="900"/><br/>